alepulver/game-catalog-builder/README.md

 - Create output directories if they don't exist
 - Resume processing from where it left off (skips already processed rows)
 - Save progress incrementally every 10 processed games

+### Caching

+Provider caches are stored under `data/cache/` and are keyed by provider IDs when available, with a separate name-to-id mapping to avoid repeated searches on reruns.

 ## Project Structure